Walker School Board & Leadership Ravaged By Nepotism and Ethics Dilemmas

 We know that state law and school board policies clearly define immediate family members to include children and brothers/sisters-in-law.
 And we know that administrative staff is "commonly referred to as employees of the local school district who are not instructional."
 So the question is, how is it that these four members are still in office?

 During the 2020 election, Dale Wilson and Karen Stoker faced challenges to their qualifications.
 The Superior Court performed a lobotomy on the English language and Georgia law to arrive at a decision that rejected the challenge.
 It was then appealed to the Georgia Supreme Court.
-The Court denied the petition to hear the appeal, though several justices dissented from the decision.
+The Court denied the petition to hear the appeal.
 Considering this was happening during the height of the pandemic, it's not hard to think that the extraordinary events unfolding at the time influenced the Court's decision.
 You may read the appeal here, which sets out the facts and arguments in better writing than you'll read here.

 As to Mike Carruth and Karen Harden, I emailed Walker County Superintendent Damon Raines asking, "If the above points are undisputed, then how are Carruth and Harden not ineligible for school board service?"